 Set on the ground floor of the old Rice Hotel--just steps from the MetroRail--Minuti Coffee perks up the Downtown district seven days a week with its Italian-inspired caffeine concept.
 Inside, the red and black interior pays homage to Italy with Ferrari and Vespa artwork hanging on the walls and opera playing overhead.
 It's the real deal in each cup, too.
 The well-prepared coffee is created by a ‘roast master' in Italy, before making its way into the hands of loyal patrons.
 Be sure to sample some of Minuti's fresh-baked pastries, too.

-Business partners Ryan Pera and Morgan Weber opened their Heights-set Revival Market in spring 2011, touting everything from produce and dairy to full-service coffee drinks and artisan breads.
+Business partners Ryan Pera and Morgan Weber opened their Heights-set Revival Market several years ago, touting everything from produce and dairy to full-service coffee drinks and artisan breads.
 Local roasters like Katz, Amaya and Fusion are all on offer, along with made-to-order items that can be purchased to-go or enjoyed at Revival's in-store dining space.